centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/network-dell-nseries-snmp.md

 * Apply the **Net-Dell-Nseries-SNMP-custom** template to the host.
 * Once the template is applied, fill in the corresponding macros.
 Some macros are mandatory.

+> When using SNMP v3, use the SNMPEXTRAOPTIONS Macro to add specific authentication parameters
+> More information in the [Troubleshooting SNMP](../getting-started/how-to-guides/troubleshooting-plugins.md#snmpv3-options-mapping) section.

 | Mandatory | Name             | Description                                              |
 | :-------- | :--------------- | :------------------------------------------------------- |
 |           | SNMPEXTRAOPTIONS | (Default: 'Configure your own SNMPv3 credentials combo') |